jesperfj/buildpack-tomcat/README.md

 1. It sets up a standard Tomcat distribution in the `tomcat` folder
 1. It copies the original application files to `tomcat/webapps/ROOT`.
 Again in exploded format.
 1. It copies in a default Procfile that starts tomcat using the custom `run_tomcat.sh` script.
 This script sets Java system properties for HTTP port and for JDBC connection configuration if the `DATABASE_URL` environment variable is present during runtime.
-1. It configures a JNDI data source on `jdbc/default` that maps to the database pointed to by `DATABASE_URL`
+1. It configures a JNDI data source on `jdbc/default` that maps to the database pointed to by `DATABASE_URL`.
+The data source name and parameters can be customized with environment variables.
 1. It configures Tomcat to not listen on any other ports than $PORT
 1. It configures Tomcat to only log to standard out.